 Ductile iron is also called spherical graphite iron or nodular iron.
-It was initially patented in 1948, but after a decade of intensive development, experienced a nine-fold increase in use as an engineering material.
+It is known for its elongation, wear resistance, as well as its fatigue and impact resistance.
+Ductile iron was initially patented in 1948, but after a decade of intensive development, experienced a nine-fold increase in use as an engineering material.

 Graphite occurs as spheroids in ductile iron and confers some unique properties as a result (graphite appears as individual flakes in gray iron).
 A small amount of Nodularizer is added to molten iron of a proper composition and certain minor elements are severely restricted in the base iron to ensure that the graphite spherical formation is not interfered with.
 The processing of ductile iron is made dependable by the use of several control procedures.

 Ductile Iron Castings

 Ductile iron castings are created when molten ductile iron is poured into a mold and allowed to cool, solidifying into a specific shape.
 Keep in mind that ductile iron is not a single material, but rather a group of materials.
 This means that different ductile irons will possess different properties, some of which may or may not work for a given application.

 Read: In our blog post “Ductile Iron Versus Gray Iron Castings” we explore the differences between ductile iron and gray iron, including mechanical and physical properties, as well as typical applications.

 - There are several advantages that ductile iron provides when it comes to casting due to the high carbon and silicon content.

 - The graphite spheroids have minimal impact on the mechanical properties of ductile iron.

 - Ductile iron demonstrates a stress/strain relation and a considerable range of yield strengths.

 - Conversions to ductile iron from steel castings, forging and fabrications are often made due to the excellent castability and machinability of ductile iron.
 The ductile iron also has comparable (sometimes superior) properties and a lower density, which results in significant cost savings.